2007 Houston Astros season: September

 Towles also ended each of his first 41 plate appearance and 38 at bats in the major leagues without having been retired via strikeout, a streak that concluded on September 28 versus the Atlanta Braves.
-He had made his major league debut on on September 5 in a 14–2 loss to the Milwaukee Brewers at Miller Park.
+He had made his major league debut on September 5 in a 14–2 loss to the Milwaukee Brewers at Miller Park.
 These streaks were second to the franchise records of 43 plate appearances and 41 at bats established by infielder Alex Taveras on September 29, 1976.

-On September 30, Craig Biggio retired, ending a 20-year playing career with the Astros.
+During the regular season finale on September 30 at Minute Maid Park, Craig Biggio retired, ending a 20-year playing career with the Astros, also his final game on the field.
+He was 1-for-4.
+During the bottom of the first inning, Biggio doubled off Buddy Carlyle (8–7) as the each of Houston first five batters reached base.
+Carlos Lee hit a two-run single that scored Biggio, and Hunter Pence doubled to deep left center field, scoring Lance Berkman to give the Astros a 3–0 advantage.
+This remained as the margin in a 3–0 victory over the Atlanta Braves.
+Felipe Paulino (2–1) tossed six scoreless innings to pick up the win, while Dave Borkowski struck out the side in the top of the ninth to earn his only major league save.

+Anderson appeared in 15 of the Astros' final 16 games.
+In 14 of those, he logged at least one base hit, and ended the season with a five-game hitting streak.

 The Astros won five of their final six games of the season, and 10 of 15.

 Performance overview

 The Houston Astros concluded the 2007 season with a record of 73–89, in fourth place in the NL Central division, and 12 games behind the division-champion Cubs, for their first season with a losing record since 2000 (72–90).
 The prior six consecutive winning seasons at the time was the second-longest streak in club annals, with each resulting in either a first or second place standing.
+(Note: The longest streak of 7 winning campaigns in club history was also broken by the results of the 2000 season, having spanned from 1993 through 1999.)
 Moreover, beginning in 1992, the 2000 and 2007 campaigns represented the only occasions in which Houston had finished below .500 overall, part of one of the most successful periods in franchise history.